arc42/quality.arc42.org-site/_pages/1-home.md

 ## arc42 Quality Model (v 1.0)
 ![arc42 Quality Model (v1.0)](/images/QM-42-v1.svg)

-Information-technology systems have to meed required, desired and expected quality goals and requirements.
+Information-technology systems have to meet required, desired and expected quality goals and requirements.
 Therefore, development teams we need such requirements in concrete, specific and operationalized ways.